brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 ```
     cudaDeviceSynchronize();
 ```
-after the kernel call is used to **synchronize the host and the device**, flushing of the output stream.
+after the kernel call is used to **synchronize the host and the device**, making sure that the output stream for the `printf` function has been flushed before returning from the kernel to the host.
 Without a synchronization like this, the host will not wait for the completion of kernel execution and the message would not be output to console. `cudaDeviceSynchronize()` is one of the many CUDA runtime API functions.
 We will learn more CUDA runtime API functions during the course of this book.
-The need for synchronization here reflects the asynchronous nature of kernel launching, but we will not bother to elaborate on this until Chapter 11.
+The need for synchronization here reflects the **asynchronous nature of kernel launching**, but we will not bother to elaborate on it until Chapter 11.

  **I am up to here...**